 Similar to staying hydrated, maintaining a nutritious daily diet is important.
 A healthy daily diet is crucial to maintaining good mental and physical health.
 Felice Jacka, President of the International Society for Nutritional Psychiatry Research, explains that “A healthy diet is protective, and an unhealthy diet is a risk factor for depression and anxiety.”
 In other words, a healthy diet is insurance against stressful situations.
 Your brain needs a mix of nutrients in order to stay healthy and functioning, just like the other organs in your body.
 However, the brain uses more than 30% of the body’s energy in any given day, meaning that nutrition is key to student performance.
 For example, diet is linked to the hippocampus, an important area of the brain that is involved in learning, memory, and mental health.
 People with healthy diets have more hippocampal volume than those with unhealthy diets.
 A diet that’s good for your physical health is also good for your mental health.

 Create Some Me Time

 We cannot always control our stressors or life events, which is why it is so important to prioritize your mental health and to spend some time doing things that you enjoy.
 Self-care usually refers to activities that people engage in to relax or help themselves with their emotional well-being.
 Activities such as dancing, watching a favorite TV show, painting or reading are examples of self-care routines.
+You could also try gaming including esports (to know more, check this blog on what are esports) as it’s known to help destress.
 The easiest way to incorporate self-care into your schedule is to try to make little changes in your routine that provide more time for fun.
 Incorporating self-care into your schedule can boost your resilience and energy levels during hard times.